-CAMP test has been widely used since its discovery, Christie et al 1944, in diagnostic microbiology for the presumptive identification of Streptococcus agalactiae (an important cause of neonatal infections).
+The CAMP test has been widely used in diagnostic microbiology since its discovery in 1944 by Christie et al. for the presumptive identification of Streptococcus agalactiae, a major pathogen of neonatal infections.

-The CAMP reaction is a phenomenon of co-hemolysis which consists of a zone of strong hemolysis which is observed when S. agalactiae, which produces the CAMP factor, is streaked next to Staphylococcus aureus, which secretes sphingomyelinase, on sheep blood agar.
+The CAMP reaction is a co-hemolysis phenomenon manifested by an area of strong hemolysis when Streptococcus agalactiae, which produces the CAMP factor, is seeded next to Staphylococcus aureus, which secretes sphingomyelinase, on sheep blood agar.

 CAMP is an acronym for the authors of this test (Christie, Atkinson, Munch, Peterson).